LidiaManea/Brain-Tumour-Classification/README.md

 4. Pituitary Tumor

 The project has 2 phases:
-Phase 1: Build basic model and data pipeline
-Phase 2: Improve model with advanced techniques
+Build basic model and data pipeline and Improve model with advanced techniques

 Phase 1
 1. Custom dataset loader